ornl-ssd/cpp-novice/_episodes/11-arrays.md

 since accessing out-of-range elements can return invalid values, or overwrite important data in the program.
 The programmer should be very careful to ensure this situation does not occur.

-At this point, it is important to be able to clearly distinguish between the two uses that brackets [] have related to arrays. hey perform two different tasks: one is to specify the size of arrays when they are declared; and the second one is to specify indices for concrete array elements when they are accessed.
-Do not confuse these two possible uses of brackets [] with arrays.
+It is important to note the two different uses of brackets with arrays.
+One is to specify the size of an array when it is declared, and the other is to specify the index of an element to be accessed.

 ~~~
 int my_array[5];         // declaration of a new array